FOREX-Euro up as Italy forms government, dollar struggles

 * Dollar sags vs yen but long term dollar/yen uptrend intact

-NEW YORK, April 29 The euro rose against the dollar on Monday, lifted by the formation of a government in Italy, though investors remained cautious ahead of a European Central Bank meeting from which many are expecting an interest rate cut.
+LONDON, April 29 The euro rose against the dollar on Monday, lifted by the formation of a government in Italy, but is likely to be held in check by expectations of an interest rate cut by the European Central Bank.

-"Italy's Prime Minister Letta has established a new government with the new cabinet having been sworn in over the weekend and today's Italian 10-year auction had an average yield of 3.94 percent, the lowest since 2010," said Camilla Sutton, chief currency strategist at Scotia Capital in Toronto.
+The euro was up 0.4 percent at $1.3085, with hedge funds cited as the key buyers.
+Traders said sellers would probably emerge around $1.3100, where option expiries were reported.

-The euro was up 0.5 percent at $1.3095, with hedge funds cited among key buyers.
-The session peak of $1.3115, the highest since April 19, was reached midway through the London session.
+"Investors are trying to balance two risks: a further reduction in peripheral bond yield spreads which is euro positive, and the prospects of further easing by the ECB which historically has proven to be euro negative," said Valentin Marinov, head of European G10 FX strategy at Citi.

-But many in the market expect the ECB to cut its main interest rate by 25 basis points from 0.75 percent on May 2, eroding the euro's interest rate advantage over the dollar and yen.
+Many in markets expect the ECB to cut its main interest rate by 25 basis points from 0.75 percent on May 2, eroding the euro's interest rate advantage over the dollar and yen.

-Other investors however are arguing for broader dollar weakness after recent weak U.S. data, saying the euro could hold on to its gains.
+However, some said broader dollar weakness after recent weak U.S. data, could see the euro hold on to its gains.

-The U.S. economy grew more slowly than expected in the first quarter and with inflation anchored, expectations are fading that the Federal Reserve could cut back its quantitative easing programme anytime soon.
+The U.S. economy grew more slowly than expected in the first quarter and with inflation anchored, expectations are growing that the Federal Reserve is unlikely to cut back its quantitative easing programme anytime soon.

-"That is weighing on the dollar," said Ian Gunner, portfolio manager at Altana Hard Currency Fund In London.
+"That is weighing on the dollar," said Ian Gunner, portfolio manager at Altana Hard Currency Fund.

 If Fed policymakers, beginning a two-day policy meeting on Tuesday, flag fresh risks to growth some of the long dollar positions put in place in recent months could be trimmed.